Best mattress deals for the Fourth of July

-If you think it might be time to upgrade your sleeping situation, then you should definitely invest in a new mattress.
-Luckily, the July 4th weekend is a great time to find deals galore.
-Mattresses are on deep, deep discounts, so if you've been dreaming of a new bed, now is the time to strike.
+Thinking about celebrating Independence Day by ditching your old, lumpy mattress?
+Smart move.
+This holiday weekend is a great time to find deals galore.
+You see, on July 4, many mattress companies roll out deep, deep discounts, so if you've been dreaming of a new bed, now is the time to strike.
 Whether you're seeking pressure-relieving memory foam, an all-natural hypoallergenic latex mattress, a super-comfy hybrid mattress or a customizable adjustable mattress set, you're sure to find amazing markdowns on our list below.

 If you're feeling unsure about trying out a new mattress type, take a look at some of the sleep trial offers on many of the newer mattresses.
 You'll find they're often returnable from anywhere up to a full year to ensure you're happy with your purchase -- and many online mattress brands will pick them up either free of charge or for as little as a $99 transportation fee, then provide you with a full refund.
 You really can't lose trying out one of these mattresses!